ThorvaldOF/aliexpress-sdk/README.md

-# IOP SDK Rust
+# Aliexpress SDK Rust

-This project is a Rust port of an SDK originally written in Python.
-The SDK simplifies interactions with an API by managing HMAC signature generation, organizing parameters, and executing HTTP requests.
-The SDK is designed to be flexible, easy to use, and production-ready.
+This repository contains a Rust implementation of the Aliexpress SDK.
+The SDK is designed to handle the complexities of signing requests, managing API parameters, and processing responses.
+It provides a convenient way to interact with the Aliexpress Open Platform API that require HMAC-SHA256 signing for secure communication.

 ## Features

-- **HMAC Signature Generation**: The SDK uses a secret key to generate HMAC-SHA256 signatures to secure API requests.
+- **HMAC-SHA256 Signature Generation**: Automatically generates signatures for API requests using the provided secret key.
-- **API Parameter Management**: The SDK facilitates the addition and management of API parameters and files for POST requests.
+- **Request Management**: Facilitates the creation and management of API requests, including adding parameters and handling file uploads.
+- **Response Parsing**: Processes API responses and provides structured access to the data.
-- **Asynchronous HTTP Requests**: The SDK handles GET and POST requests using the `reqwest` library, supporting asynchronous requests for better performance.
+- **Asynchronous HTTP Requests**: Utilizes asynchronous requests to interact with the API, ensuring non-blocking operations.
-- **Logging**: The SDK includes a logging mechanism to record API errors, with configurable logging levels.
-- **Ease of Use**: The SDK simplifies authentication of requests by automatically adding timestamps, signatures, and managing access tokens.

 ## Installation

-Add the following line to your `Cargo.toml` to include this SDK in your project:
+Add the following to your `Cargo.toml` to include this SDK in your Rust project:

 ```toml
 [dependencies]